joyce-njeri/Bank-Customer-Segmentation/README.md

 Most banks have a large customer base - with different characteristics in terms of age, income, values, lifestyle, and more.
 Customer segmentation is the process of dividing a customer dataset into specific groups based on shared traits.

-According to a report from Ernst & Young, “A more granular understanding of consumers is no longer a nice-to-have item, but a strategic and competitive imperative for banking providers.
-Customer understanding should be a living, breathing part of everyday business, with insights underpinning the full range of banking operations."

 ### 1.2 Context

 This case requires to develop a customer segmentation to give recommendations like saving plans, loans, wealth management, etc. on target customer groups.